Core API

 • device – Device selection ('auto', 'cpu', 'cuda')

-• ipm_settings – Fine-grained IPM settings (IPMSettings object)
+• ipm_settings – Fine-grained IPM settings (IPMSettings object).
+Auto-created with defaults if None.

 IPMSettings